 Subject to the Act, Part 3 authorises the carrying out of the developments as described below.
 The developments described in Part 3 are expected to be carried out by the Commonwealth, the ALC and other parties under arrangements entered into with the Commonwealth or the ALC.
-Any developments on the Airport Site, after the grant of the Airport Lease has been granted, that are not described in Part 3 will beare subject to the regulatory regime contained in the Act (refer to section 1.4.1).
+Any developments on the Airport Site, after the Airport Lease has been granted, that are not described in Part 3 will be subject to the regulatory regime contained in the Act (refer to section 1.4.1).

-Authorised developments-will require a building approval under the Building Regulations-once anfollowing the grant of the Airport Lease-has been granted.
+Authorised developments will require a building approval under the Building Regulations once an Airport Lease has been granted.
 In addition, the developments must be undertaken in accordance with the conditions set out in section 3.10 of this Part 3.
 Subsection 96J sets out penalties for not complying with a condition.